Dear Ms. Vicki,

 I can't continue to deal with her erratic behavior.
 Her moods are constantly up and down, and the house is always a wreck.
 She can never function for a full day.

-I will come home and find the house in an holy mess and ask her what has she done all day, only to find out she has been in bed or done nothing but watch TV all day.
+I will come home and find the house in an unholy mess and ask her what has she done all day, only to find out she has been in bed or done nothing but watch TV all day.

 When I try to get answers for her behavior, she starts swearing at me and throwing things.
 Her potty mouth is atrocious, and she starts belittling me and calling me names.